ADobin/adobin.github.io/src/about.md

 ---
 # About Alex

-Hi, I'm Alex Dobin.
+Hi, I'm Alex Dobin!

-I currently work as a software engineer manager at Microsoft on Power Apps, responsible for the authoring experiences for users on our platform.
+I currently work as a software engineering manager at Microsoft on Power Apps, responsible for the authoring experiences for users on our platform.

-Outside of work, I enjoy exploring Washington state and riding my motorcycle.
-I also spend a lot of time with my dog, Marco.
+Outside of work, I enjoy spending time with my wife, daughter, and two dogs.
+I also enjoy exploring Washington state and riding my motorcycle.